Scientific Speed Reading: How to Read 300% Faster in 20 Minutes 562 Comments

 A) Synopsis: You must minimize the number and duration of fixations per line to increase speed.

 You do not read in a straight line, but rather in a sequence of saccadic movements (jumps).
-Each of these saccades ends with a fixation, or a temporary snapshot of the text within you focus area (approx. the size of a quarter at 8? from reading surface).
+Each of these saccades ends with a fixation, or a temporary snapshot of the text within you focus area (approx. the size of a quarter at 8 inches from reading surface).
 Each fixation will last ¼ to ½ seconds in the untrained subject.
 To demonstrate this, close one eye, place a fingertip on top of that eyelid, and then slowly scan a straight horizontal line with your other eye-you will feel distinct and separate movements and periods of fixation.

 B) Synopsis: You must eliminate regression and back-skipping to increase speed.